 - Uncle John

 - Insert the announcement.
-The announcement is then placed in the smaller envelope with the folded edge inserted first and the front-facing the envelope flap.
+Place the announcement in the smaller envelope with the folded edge inserted first and with the front facing the envelope flap.

-- Fasten the flap using a seal.
-If you do not have a sticker for the seal, do not tuck the flap.
+- Fasten the inner envelope flap using a seal or sticker.
+If you do not have a sticker or wax seal to fasten the envelope, do not tuck the flap.

-To understand the importance of these steps, it may be helpful to picture how the receiver is going to open the envelope:
+To understand the significance of the invitation organization, it's helpful to picture how the receiver will open the envelope:

-- They will open the mailing envelope's flap and see their (informal) name as they pull out the inner envelope.
+- They will open the mailing envelope and see their (informal) name as they pull out the inner envelope.

-- When they break the seal and open the next flap, they will be greeted with the face of the announcement card.
+- When they break the seal and open the flap of the inner envelope, they are greeted with the face of the announcement card.

 - When they open the announcement, your card (and photo) will be facing them.

 - Behind your items, they will find the details of the graduation.

-The formality of these cards is designed to give the receiver an experience.
-It is like peeling back the layers of a perfectly designed package until the surprise is revealed.
+The formality of these cards is designed to give the receiver an enjoyable experience—peeling back each layer of the invitation reveals a delightful surprise.

-The send date depends on if you are planning a party or just want to announce the graduation.
+The send date depends on whether you're planning an event or just want to announce the graduation.
 If you include an invitation to a party, the announcement and invitation should be sent about four weeks before the event.
-If it is just being used to announce the accomplishment of graduation, it is still proper to send it up to 14 days after the ceremony.
+If only announcing the accomplishment of graduation, it's still proper to send your cards up to 14 days after the ceremony.